 Qatar’s nightlife is concentrated in Doha, where you can choose between nightclubs, concerts, lounges, bars, and restaurants.
 Most of these are located around or inside international hotels.
 However, be aware that drinking alcohol in public is prohibited and only licensed places can sell alcoholic drinks.
 It is also prohibited to appear in public while drunk.
 You can find out more about alcohol and drug laws in Qatar.

 If you are a morning person, there are many activities for you in Qatar.
 The largest hotels offer services like brunches, spa treatments, swimming pools, and saunas.
 You can do more than just shop at malls, too; these often contain movie theaters, casual cafes, beauty salons, sports complexes, restaurants, and even art galleries.

 During the Ramadan holiday, you cannot eat or drink in public between sunrise and sunset, even for non-Muslims.
 Restaurants will probably not be open during these times.

 Local dating scene

-Dating in Qatari follows some specific rules.
+Dating a Qatari follows some pretty specific rules.
 Couples can talk on the phone, by text, and via email, but they can only meet if a family member comes with them.
 In this case, the young man can also see the young woman uncovered.
 However, you can only date if you already intend to marry.
 The couple will address marriage conditions during this period; this might include things such as the bride’s desire to work after marriage or to be the only wife.
 After a final agreement, the couple will arrange a pre-marriage counseling session.

 Expat dating scene